 The first step to getting a reader’s attention

 The title is the first thing anyone will read when encountering your work.
 Therefore, having a good title is important.
-Your title functions as an advertisement for your work by being informative and accurate so the reader quickly knows whether your work is relevant to their own field.
+A good title can be catchy, but more importantly, it should advertise your work by being informative and accurate so the reader quickly knows whether your work is relevant to their own field.

 A summary of your study

-The abstract provides the reader with a short and clear summary of the study.
+The abstract provides the reader with a short and clear summary of your study.